dotnet/dotnet-docker/documentation/image-artifact-details.md

 libcrypto1.1-1.1.1d-r2 x86_64 {openssl} (OpenSSL) [installed]
 ```

-You can retrieve the license for any package, as demonstrated below.
+The package listing above includes the license in the fourth cell.
+You can also retrieve the license for any single package, as demonstrated below.
+This example retrieves the `musl` license from the `alpine:3.11` image.

 ```console
 $ docker run --rm alpine:3.11 apk info --license musl